Market intelligence for international student recruitment from ICEF

 • Foreign governments and universities are encouraging them to do so through scholarships, streamlined visa processing, and more

-The US, along with the UK, has always been known as the preferred destination for top international students.
+The US, along with the UK, has always been a preferred destination for top international students.
 Now, it might equally be defined as an important source of degree-seeking students for universities in Canada, Europe, and Asia.

 The “push” factors driving American interest in study abroad

-Nearly 300,000 American students went abroad for exchanges and degrees in 2023/24, according to the IIE Open Doors data, a +6% y-o-y increase.
-There isn’t yet more recent public data, but there are signals that American students are increasingly interested in going abroad for exchanges and degrees, coinciding with the Trump administration’s historic defunding of research initiatives.
+Nearly 300,000 American students went abroad for exchanges and degrees in 2023/24, according to IIE Open Doors data, a +6% y-o-y increase.
+There isn’t yet more recent public data, but there are signals that many American students are applying to foreign universities due to the Trump administration’s historic defunding of research initiatives and battles with elite higher education institutions.
 Nature magazine summarised the cuts in January 2026: “More than 7,800 research grants terminated or frozen.
 Some 25,000 scientists and personnel gone from agencies that oversee research.
 Proposed budget cuts of 35% – amounting to US$32 billion.”

 Even before the cuts, American student demand for study abroad reached an all-time high.
-For example, Studyportals recorded nearly five times as many number of Americans searching for study abroad opportunities just after President Trump won the 2024 election as before it.
-Searches for Australia rose 467%, and they were even higher for Canada (+826%) and Ireland (+1299%) according to CEO of Studyportals Edwin van Rest.
-The surge has since ebbed, but American interest in study abroad is still considerably higher than before the election.
+For example, Studyportals recorded nearly five times as many Americans searching for study abroad opportunities just after President Trump won the 2024 election as before it.
+Searches for Australia rose 467%, and they were even higher for Canada (+826%) and Ireland (+1299%) according to Studyportals CEO Edwin van Rest.
+The surge has since ebbed, but American search traffic is still considerably higher than before the election.

-The expense of American higher education is another factor driving interest in study abroad.
-The number of highly ranked universities outside of the US is growing, with Asia especially notable in this respect.
-There are now many options for Americans who want a world-class education abroad at a much lower price point.
+The expense of American higher education is another factor.
+The number of highly ranked universities outside of the US is growing, and Asia is especially notable in this respect.
+There are now many options for Americans who want a world-class education overseas – at much lower price point than at home.
 An article on AdmittanceEducation.com included this illustrative anecdote:

 “One family compared their daughter’s education at NC State to their son’s degree in Prague.
 Their takeaway?
 A $29,000 savings per year by choosing Europe.
 That’s not a typo.
 And their son still got a quality education, just without the $1,296-per-semester mandatory fees, the overpriced health insurance, and the meal plans tied to subpar dorms.
 In Prague, he paid a single €192 admin fee per semester—and nothing out-of-pocket for surgery, thanks to affordable health coverage.”